Dundalk, Co. Louth

 The population falling within the Union at the 1831 census had been 63,911 with Divisions ranging in size from Ravensdale (population 1,654) to Dundalk itself (13,288).

-The new Dundalk Union workhouse was erected on an eight-acre site a mile to the south-west of Dundalk.
+The new Dundalk Union workhouse was erected on an eight-acre site on Ardee Road, a mile to the south-west of Dundalk.
 Designed by the Poor Law Commissioners' architect George Wilkinson, the building was based on one of his standard designs to accommodate 800 inmates.
-Its construction cost £5,690 plus £1,387 for fittings etc. The site location and layout are shown on the 1911 OS map below.
+Its construction cost £5,690 plus £1,387 for fittings etc. The site location and layout are shown on the 1911 map below.

 The workhouse was declared fit for the reception of paupers on 1st March, 1842, and received its first admissions on 14th March.